-Our Services Fees
+My Services Fees

 Arriving on a tourist visa

-You will also need to show the sum of 800,000 baht in a Thai bank account for a retirement visa or 400,000 baht for a marriage visa.
+You will need to show the sum of 800,000 baht in a Thai bank account for a retirement visa or 400,000 baht for a marriage visa.
 There is no minimum time that this money is required to be in the bank.
-The application fee for the immigration office is 2000 baht.

 Application fee for the immigration office is 2000 baht.

-Our fees for all other services, including language lessons, (click for details), finding a house or buying a vehicle at Thai prices is 400 Baht per hour with a minimum of 1 hour, plus 7 Baht per kilometer.
+My fee for all other services, including language lessons, (click for details), finding a house or buying a vehicle at Thai prices, is 400 Baht per hour with a minimum of 1 hour, plus 7 Baht per kilometer.